-Note that I'm not going to tell you what to put on your burger.
-That's so much a matter of personal taste that I wouldn't presume.
-Plus, can you imagine if I said the best burger has, say, avocado, bacon, grilled onions, and American cheese on it?
-I guarantee I'd be getting emails from people complaining that I didn't mention pineapple or chipotle mayonnaise or tapioca balls.
+Note that we're not going to tell you what to put on your burger.
+That's so much a matter of personal taste that we wouldn't presume.
+Plus, can you imagine if we said the best burger has, say, avocado, bacon, grilled onions, and American cheese on it?
+We'd be getting emails from people complaining that we didn't mention pineapple or chipotle mayonnaise or tapioca balls.

-What I will tell you is how to cook a burger so that it comes out juicy, flavorful and succulent.
+What we will tell you is how to cook a burger so that it comes out juicy, flavorful and succulent.

 1. Start With the Best Ground Beef

 The first step is buying ground beef with an 80/20 lean-to-fat ratio, that was ground freshly in the store that day.
 If you can get 100% ground beef chuck, so much the better.
 Here's more about how to buy the best ground beef for your burgers.

 I should mention here that I have been known to make burgers with three parts ground beef chuck and one part ground pork.
 If you try this, you may wonder why nobody ever told you about this before, and, well, you're welcome.

 The next thing you want to do is season your ground beef with Kosher salt and maybe one or two other ingredients, like freshly ground black pepper, or garlic powder, or Worcestershire sauce.
 But don't go overboard.
 And the most important seasoning is the salt.
 Remember, if you're making your burgers with beef chuck, they're going to have a deep, meaty flavor that you actually want to be able to taste.
 Keep it simple.